kyoriku/regex-tutorial/tutorial/Password-Validation-Regex.md

 - **`[A-Za-z\d@$!%*?&]`**: Matches any combination of uppercase letters, lowercase letters, digits, and special characters.
 - **`{8,}`**: Ensures the length of the matched string is at least 8 characters.

-The tutorial explores the regex components, guiding you through anchors, positive lookaheads, character classes, and quantifiers.
+The tutorial explores the regex components, guiding you through anchors, positive lookaheads, bracket expressions/character classes, and quantifiers.

 ## Table of Contents